samche42/ShiftScan/README.md

 | 84.49 | 4.552895136  | 84.49 | 4.995465156  | 84.49 | 5.397218846  | 84.49 | 5.445511766  |
 | 84.76 | 4.560226904  | 84.76 | 4.991807996  | 84.76 | 5.404517462  | 84.76 | 5.471008942  |

+> [!IMPORTANT]
-Please ensure your data follows the same format for a seamless analysis.
+> Please ensure your data follows the same format for a seamless analysis.

 #### Step 2: Metadata format